trang-nguyenn/Algorithms/DP/SubsequenceDP/1187-make-array-strictly-increasing.md

 # [1187-make-array-strictly-increasing](https://leetcode.com/problems/make-array-strictly-increasing/)

-NP Hard as at every new node, we have 2 options: keep going with the current array or choose the new element from the arr2.
+First thought: NP Hard as at every new node, we have 2 options: keep going with the current array or choose the new element from the arr2.
 If we go with this direction (by dfs, backtracking, bfs), time complexity is (2^N).

 To loop over this data structure, we only care about: The 2D dimensions of this data is `count` the number of time we need to change and `val` the last (and obviously largest) value of the modified array.